 Rainbow Finger Paint:

 Sometimes simple activities are best, so I figured a little finger painting would be a great way to have fun with all of our rainbow colors.
 Aubrey is a painting pro now, so I chose to use our regular tempera paints for bright colors.
-If you have a baby that still puts everything in their mouth try one of these taste safe paint recipes from Can Do Kiddo.
+If you have a baby that still puts everything in their mouth try making simple yogurt paint by mixing greek yogurt with food coloring for each color.